bensired/bensired.github.io/_posts/2017-07-10-Monday-10th-July.md

   <tr>
     <td>I learnt by writing my code out and then reading through the instructions again and looking at my code.
 I would say the instructions out loud and either say 'Yep that's it’ or ‘oh missed that’.

 This method got me through an exercise that I was stuck on for awhile.
-However I did it for another exercise and it didn't work but it could be added onto another method.</td>
+However I did it for another exercise and it didn't work but it could be added onto another method.
+I got to 47%</td>
   </tr>
   <tr>
     <td>What limited my learning?
 Which habits do I need to work on?</td>